Treating diabetes in cats? All about diabetes mellitus in cats

 1. Insulin injections

 Most cats with diabetes need insulin.
-That means: An injection twice a day, usually after dinner.
-Sounds exciting, but many cat owners say in retrospect, "It was actually easier than I thought."
+That meansan injection twice a day, usually after meals.
+It sounds daunting, but many cat owners say afterward, “It was actually easier than I thought.”

 Your veterinarian will show you exactly how to do it.
-Often you use a thin needle and an insulin pen or syringe.
-After a few times, it's automatic.
-And important: it does not hurt your cat.
+You’ll usually use a thin needle and an insulin pen or syringe.
+After a few tries, it’ll become second nature.
+And importantly, it doesn’t hurt your cat.
 Most cats hardly feel a thing.

 2. Nutrition and structure

-In addition to insulin, dietary modification is crucial.
-Cats with diabetes need a special diet with more protein and fewer carbohydrates.
-This diet helps keep blood sugar stable and prevents spikes after eating.
+In addition to insulin, adjusting the diet is crucial.
+Cats with diabetes need a special diet that is higher in protein and lower in carbohydrates.
+This diet helps keep blood sugar levels stable and prevents spikes after meals.

 Structure is also essential: